ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 done
 ```

 In a similar manner, we also set up template files for `network-config`.
-We will use them later and leave them empty
+We will use them later, while leaving them
-for now:
+empty for now:

 ```bash
 touch cloud-init/network-config.{gateway,control,worker}